Conditional LSTM-GAN for Melody Generation from Lyrics: Evaluation

 \subsection{Validation using MMD}

 The validation is made using a Maximum Mean Discrepancy (MMD) \cite{10.1007/978-3-540-75225-7_5} unbiased estimator.
 Giving two sets of samples, MMD$^2$ takes a value between 0 and 1, indicating how likely the two sets of samples are coming from the same distribution (a value of 0 indicates that the two sets are sampled from the same distribution).
-Therefore, at the end of each training epoch, the MMD between the generated sequences and the validation sequences is calculated.
+Here, a melody sequence of notes is regarded as a set.
+At the end of each training epoch, the MMD between the generated sequences and the validation sequences is calculated.
 The weights and biases from the model corresponding to the lowest MMD value are selected.

 Let $X_m := \{x_1,\dots,x_m\}$ and $Y_n := \{y_1,\dots, y_n\}$ be two sets of independently and identically distributed (i.i.d) samples from $P_x$ and $P_y$ respectively.
 Then, an unbiased empirical estimate of MMD$^2$ is given by \cite{2015arXiv151104581B}: